 Environmental Stewards Program

 The Environmental Steward will serve a minimum of 900 hours to 1700 hours, approximately 6 to 11 months.
-You will begin your service in the MCC with the equivalent of 3 weeks of training.
+You will begin your service in the MCC with 3 weeks of training provided by MCC and your Host Site.
 Training topics typically include:

 - Griphoist and Rigging Operations

 - Leave No Trace

 - GPS Data Collection

 After training, the Environmental Steward will be placed to: